 Committee Functions Delegation of Functions General Purposes and Licensing Committee (and Sub- Committees).
 All the functions in the Functions Regulations relating to Health and Safety, Public Rights of Way, non-executive functions - trees, hedgerows and pavements, elections and Byelaws and all other non-Executive Functions not assigned to any other Committee or reserved to Council.
-These functions are specified in detail in Chapter 5.
-Functions which are delegated on, to an officer, and the limits on that delegation are set out in this Chapter 6.
+These functions are specified in detail in Chapter 5 .
+All the functions of the Council set out in Part B of Schedule 1 of the Functions Functions which are delegated on, to an officer, and the limits on that delegation are set out in this Chapter 6 .

-Audit and Risk Management All the functions of the Council set out in Part B of Schedule 1 of the Functions Regulations.
-These functions are specified in detail in Chapter 5.
-See Chapter 5

-Committee

-Pensions Committee See Chapter 5

-Appeals Sub- Committee See Chapter 5

-Development Control Committee Planning and conservation fFunctions relating to town and country planning and development control as specified in Part A of Schedule 1 to the Local Authorities (Functions and Responsibilities) (England) Regulations 2000 (as amended) ("the Functions Regulations").
-These functions are specified in detail in Chapter 5.
-Functions which are delegated on, to an officer, and the limits on that delegation are set out in this Chapter 6.

-Plans Sub- Committees See Chapter 5 See Chapter 5 See Chapter 5 Standing Advisory Council on Religious Education Standing Advisory Council on Religious Education (SACRE) Urgency See Chapter 5 See Chapter 5 iii.
-Responsibility for Executive Functions
+Regulations.
+These functions are specified in detail in Chapter 5 .
+Audit and Risk Management Committee See Chapter 5 Pensions Committee See Chapter 5 Appeals Sub- Committee See Chapter 5 Development Control Committee Planning and conservation functions relating to town and country planning and development control as specified in Part A of Schedule 1 to the Local Authorities (Functions and Responsibilities) (England) Regulations 2000 (as amended) ("the Functions Regulations").
+These functions are specified in detail in Chapter 5 .
+Functions which are delegated on, to an officer, and the limits on that delegation are set out in this Chapter 6 .
+Plans Sub- Committees See Chapter 5 Standing Advisory Council on Religious Education (SACRE) See Chapter 5 Urgency Committee See Chapter 5 Health & Wellbeing Board See Chapter 5 Standards Committee The promotion and maintenance of high standards of conduct within the Council.
+To advise the Council on the adoption or revision of its Members' Code of Conduct.
+These functions are specified in detail in Chapter 5 .

+(iii) Responsibility for Executive Functions